 Stop 2: Our Lady of Victory National Shrine & Basilica – 767 Ridge Road

 Our next destination isn’t too far from the gardens; in fact, you’ll probably be able to see it right up the road!
 Head down South Park Ave to the beautiful OLV National Shrine & Basilica, a massive architectural gem in Lackawanna that attracts visitors from around the globe.

 Originally built in 1926, the church’s interior features breathtaking paintings on its dome ceiling, marble structures throughout, and the Father baker Museum on its lower level.
-Ready to check it out?
-Take a virtual tour online or check it out in person once things start to get back to normal.

 Bonus: Check out our article on 6 of the Most Beautiful Ceilings in Buffalo That’ll Make You Look Up to read more about the OLV National Shrine & Basilica and discover a few other incredible interiors and ceilings around the city.